 - Hormonal examination – usually performed in the first days (2nd, 3rd or 4th) of the cycle.
 The most common hormones which have to be controlled, are: FSH, LH, AMH, Prolactyn, TRH, TRH-antibodies, TPO-antibodies.
 They influence the ovulation process, the implantation process, and can predict the response to hormonal stimulation.

-- Hysterosalpingogram – this procedure allows to examine permeability of tubes by injecting contrast fluid into the uterus under the control of X-rays or ultrasound.
-It allows us to determine if there are tube blockages which would stop sperm-egg interaction in normal conditions.
+- Hysterosalpingogram – this procedure allows us to examine permeability of tubes by injecting contrast fluid into the uterus under the control of X-rays or ultrasound.
+It allows us to determine if there are tube blockages which may stop sperm-egg interaction in normal conditions.

 - Hysteroscopy – allows us to diagnose the inner part of uterus with a thin, flexible tube with a camera which is placed into uterus through the cervix.
 The doctor can see problems with the uterus, and take tissue samples if needed.

 - Laparocopy - Small cuts are made in the abdomen and tools including a camera are inserted into the belly.
 This surgery can evaluate the entire pelvis and potentially correct problems, such as endometriosis.